 A new panel app can help you squeeze more power out of your Linux laptop battery, all thanks Slimbook.

 The tool is called Slimbook Battery and it lets you switch between different pre-configured performance modes, including a power-friendly ‘energy saving’ mode and ‘maximum performance’ option for those times you need more oomph.

 A Battery Saver App for Ubuntu

-Slimbook’s open source desktop tool designed to help improved battery life in Ubuntu laptops.
+Slimbook’s open source desktop tool designed to help improve battery life on Ubuntu laptops.
 While the tool is aimed at those who own one of Slimbook’s Linux laptops it works on any laptop regardless of brand, so long as it’s running Ubuntu (or an Ubuntu-based derivative, like Pop!_OS or Zorin OS).

 There are two parts to the tool: